-In May 2016, Mines geophysics students returned to the Pagosa Springs, Colorado area for a fifth year.
-Approximately 55 students, faculty, staff, and industry partners collected and processed data with the goal of characterizing the geothermal system of the Chromo area.
+In May 2018, Mines students carried out new geophysical surveys in and near the Pagosa Springs, Colorado area.
+Approximately 60 students, faculty, staff, and industry partners participated in this experience, with the goal of characterizing the large geothermal system in the Upper San Juan Basin.
 Thank you, Pagosa Springs, for another great field camp experience!

 Field Camp Reports